 Language Camps and Summer Exchanges

 Like science and technology, second and third languages are becoming vital parts of students’ educational trajectories.
 That said many students understand that it’s in their best interest to attend a youth summer camp and/or summer language exchange to put their second language into practice.
 Many universities offer these types of camps, with qualified teachers that are certified in both teaching and languages, and offer immersion programmes to allow participants to travel and communicate with peers in a particular language.

 American football, European football [or soccer], rugby, baseball, ice hockey, golf, tennis… the list is almost endless.
 There are so many great sports are out there, and even more summer camps for young people to engage in some serious summer play.
 Especially for young people that play sports throughout the school months or are even dreaming of a career in semi- or fulltime professional sports, these camps often put young people on the field with real professional players so they can learn all the rules of the game.

 Now you know just what sort of summer camps are available to you.
-If this interests you further, remember that The Language Gallery offers its own summer camp, TLG Liverpool FC Juniors.
+If this interests you further, remember that The Language Gallery offers summer camp in partnership with Liverpool FC.
 This is a summer camp that gives young girls and boys the opportunity to travel to the United Kingdom to study English whilst allowing them to learn football from real professionals from Liverpool Football Club.
 It’s a unique chance to travel, study, and play all at once.